KunalSachdev2005/Express.js_Book_Reviews_Management_System/README.md

 # Online Book Review Application

 This repository contains the server-side implementation of an Online Book Review application, developed using Node.js and Express.js.
-This project demonstrates the practical application of back-end development skills, focusing on RESTful APIs, CRUD operations, authentication, asynchronous programming, and using node package manager (npm).
+This project demonstrates the practical application of back-end development skills, focusing on RESTful APIs, CRUD operations, authentication, asynchronous programming, and managing dependencies and modules using node package manager (npm).

 ## Table of Contents
 - [Overview](#overview)